-TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS

-Amounts reported for governmental activities in the statement of activities are different because:

-Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+TOTAL NET CHANGE IN FUND BALANCES - GOVERNMENTAL FUNDS 570,828 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which depreciation expense exceeds capital outlays in the period.

-Capital outlays 2,567,053

-Depreciation expense

-(1,228,552)

-1,338,501

-Some of the capital assets acquired this year were financed with capital leases.
+Capital outlays 1,968,951 Depreciation expense (1,179,731)789,220 Some of the capital assets acquired this year were financed with capital leases.
 The amount financed by the leases is reported in the governmental funds as a source of financing.
-On the other hand, the capital leases are not revenues in the statement of activities, but rather constitute long-term liabilities in the statement of net assets.

-Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the statement of net assets and does not affect the statement of activities.

-Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

-Compensated absences, current year increase/(decrease) in noncurrent portion 27,370
+On the other hand, the capital leases are not revenues in the statement of activities, but rather constitute long-term liabilities in the statement of net position.
+(2,158,193)Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the statement of net position and does not affect the statement of activities.
+1,184,146 Proceeds from the issuance of debt are reported as financing sources in governmental funds and thus contribute to the change in fund balance.
+Issuing long-term debt increases liabilities in the statement of net position but does ot affect the statement of activities.
+(1,373,217)Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Compensated absences, current year increase/(decrease) in noncurrent portion (47,346)